 On site, mobilisation is underway for Stage Two construction, which will commence later this year.

-Stage One is also reaching some major milestones, with almost 75% of the wind turbine foundations now complete.
+Stage One also hit a major milestone recently, with all of the wind turbine foundations now complete.
 Each pour takes around 14 hours to complete as a crew of almost 50 people work around the clock to pour 1,000 cubic metres of concrete.

-Almost all the Vesta’s wind turbine blades have now been delivered to the Port of Brisbane, where they will be stored until road upgrades are completed ready for their transportation.
+Vesta’s wind turbine blades have been delivered to the Port of Brisbane, where they will be stored until road upgrades are completed ready for their transportation.
 Each blade measures a 80M in length and weighs-in at 24,000 KG.

 Project benefits